alexlo94/acaciajudge.com-/projects/augmented-reality-ui-concept.md

 Created using various stock images found online in order to quickly communicate an AR product concept to teammates at Unseen Media.

+In this design, I recommended a very simple UI with on-screen instructions that prompted the user to scan their surroundings for clues.
+When the correct image was scanned, mysterious green dust would appear around an area of interest in the photo.

 <div class="frame">
 <img src="/static/images/uploads/tabletopar_phone_interface.png" class="object-fit:contain"></img>
 </div>